the1one/consolebrush/README.md

 b.1.0) select the ConsoleTest class and pres run

-b.2.1) you will be promted to enter coordinates to draw a line
+b.2.1) you will be prompted to enter coordinates to draw a line

 "Draw line between points x1,y1 and x2,y2"
 2 3 6 3